ANTI EXPOSURE SUITS

 Each survival suit is custom-tailored.
 This includes measurements of chest size, hip, sitting inseam, sleeve length, and neck size.
 Following our simple measuring instructions we are able to reproduce a fully customized survival suit.

 Our anti-exposure suits are made for flotation and hypothermia protection when every second counts.
+Having a suit that malfunctions in dire circumstances is one of the worst fears of any pilot.
 That’s why our survival suits are designed for use in commercial operations.
 Survival suits are the ideal ship abandonment suit for workboats, transport vessels, drilling rigs, supply ships, steamships, and commercial fishermen.
 Our anti-exposure suits are also suitable for the sailing community.
 Each suit is meticulously crafted and pressure-tested upon completion.

 Aviation Survival Suit

 Our aviation survival suit or flight suit here at Helicopter Helmet is a constant wear, hypothermia protective garment designed specifically for use by pilots and passengers flying over water in light aircraft, float planes, helicopters, long range patrol aircraft and even high performance jets.
 This unique product combines protection against all of the following hazards: fire and its radiant heat, cold exposure, cold water immersion and drowning.
 As a result, the aviation survival suit replaces multiple garment layers normally worn by aircrew for protection from individual operational hazards.